 Student loans are a part of financial aid offers, even so the only true discount from the expense of college is a scholarship or grant that you don't need to repay.

-How Much U of Michigan Aid Will I Get That Won't Put Me in Debt?
+How Much U-M Aid Will I Get That Won't Put Me in Debt?

 The stats following pertain to assistance that is provided by University of Michigan - Ann Arbor.

 52.0% of first year students (3,434 total) were awarded scholarships at University of Michigan - Ann Arbor, averaging $17,962 per student.
 This puts it in the top 20th percentile of all schools in the country.

 As well as scholarships, 17.0% of freshmen (1,151 total) received federal grant aid, averaging $5,521 a person.

 Check out the usual amount of grants and scholarships first years receive by looking at the chart below.

 Scholarships are awarded based on merit or special ability, while grants are need based.